haosulab/ManiSkill-Legacy/README.md

 You can replace the `maniskill_container` with your container name.

 ### Operational Space Control
-The action passed to `env.step()` is a control signal in joint space.
-But we also provide provide another action interface based on operational space control.
+The action passed into `env.step()` is a control signal in the joint space.
+In addition, we provide another action interface based on operational space control.
-In `maniskill/utils/osc.py`, we implement a class `OperationalSpaceControlInterface` which is used to convert the actions between joint space and operational space, as well as some basic examples.
+In `maniskill/utils/osc.py`, we implement a class `OperationalSpaceControlInterface`, which is used to convert actions between the joint space and the operational space.
+We also provide some basic examples.

-`OperationalSpaceControlInterface` takes the name of the task as input, which is used to determine the type of robot and related information.
-It provides two functions `joint_space_to_operational_space_and_null_space` and `operational_space_and_null_space_to_joint_space` to map between the action in joint space and the actions in operational and null space.
+`OperationalSpaceControlInterface` takes the name of a task as input, which is used to determine the type of robot and its related information.
+It provides two functions (`joint_space_to_operational_space_and_null_space` and `operational_space_and_null_space_to_joint_space`) to map between actions in the joint space and actions in the operational space and the null space.

-Operational space of our robot contain three parts: the joints of the moving platform(4 dimensions: translation (x, y, z) and rotation about z), the joints of the robot fingers (2 * num of arms), 6D velocity of end-effectors in local(end-effector's) frame (6 * num of arms).
+The operational space of our robot contain three parts: the joints of the moving platform (4 dimensions: translation (x, y, z) and rotation about z), the joints of the robot fingers (2 * num_of_arms), and the 6D velocities of end-effectors in their local (i.e. end-effectors') frames (6 * num_of_arms).

-Null space contains 7 * num of arms degree of freedom.
-The action in null space will provide the movement in null space of the end-effector, which means the action will **only move the links on robot arm(s)** but keep the end-effector (link `left_panda_hand` or `right_panda_hand`)  static, when the operational action is a zero vector.
+The null space contains 7 * num_of_arms degrees of freedom.
+An action in the null space (i.e. whose operational space component is a zero vector) provides movements in the null space of end-effectors, which means that it **only moves the links on the robot arm(s)** but keeps the end-effector (link `left_panda_hand` or `right_panda_hand`) static.

-We also provides some basic examples in the `test()` function in `maniskill/utils/osc.py`, please check it for further understanding.
+We also provide some basic examples in the `test()` function of `maniskill/utils/osc.py`.
+Please check it for further understanding.

 ## Conclusion